 References to the American Revolutionary-era Continental Army and Navy in military recruitment posters were relatively short-lived in the Great War.
 At another level, these early recruitment posters share visual design features.
 Come On Lad! is striking in its use of only three main colors–black, white, and red also created tints, tones, and shades of grays and pinks.
 With streaks of white smoke swirling around him, the male figure, with bandaged head, turns away from the battle and looks at and points directly at the viewer.
-The expression on his rough-hewn face is both one of wide-eyed shock or fear: both represent what he has experienced.
+The expression on his rough-hewn face is wide-eyed shock and fear: both represent what he has experienced.
 Arrested as it is in the moment the viewer apprehends the figure, this “power gaze” is also intended to engage and persuade.
-From the deck of a ship under siege, the sailor’s outstretched arm and pointing finger are much more urgent and beseeching that those of a determined Uncle Sam in James Montgomery Flagg’s recruitment poster, I Want You For U.S. Army, the first issued by the Committee on War Information’s Division of Pictorial Publicity after the United States declared war.
+From the deck of a ship under siege, the sailor’s outstretched arm and pointing finger are much more urgent and beseeching that those of a determined–even intimidating–Uncle Sam in James Montgomery Flagg’s recruitment poster, I Want You For U.S. Army, the first issued by the Committee on War Information’s Division of Pictorial Publicity after the United States declared war.
 Flagg also uses but three colors (red, white, and blue) to portray the main figure of a chiseled-faced Uncle Sam.

 Gotsdanker’s posters for other World War I activities featured allegorical figures.
 For example, in April 1919 he created and painted the 30-foot-tall “Victory” that served as a focal point for Detroit’s celebration of the Great War’s end.
 By that time Gotsdanker had been discharged from the United States Naval Reserve.
 According to the Detroit Free Press (23 April 1919), “This young artist come to Detroit some time ago, virtually unknown.
 His work during recent Liberty Loan campaigns, and during the campaign for Jewish Relief, earned him both a Detroit and national reputation.”